Rule of Rose: Gameplay

 The player character Jennifer and Brown find themselves surrounded by hostile imps.

 Rule of Rose is a survival horror game in which the player guides Jennifer through exploring the game environments and advances the plot by accomplishing tasks while sporadically encountering enemies and bosses.

 Described as "essentially an interactive movie" by its director Shuji Ishikawa and associate producer Yuya Takayama, the narrative of Rule of Rose centers on the traumatic childhood memories of Jennifer, "an ordinary, vulnerable girl"; these memories sometimes manifest in exaggerated ways.

 Combat is almost exclusively melee-based, with a variety of improvised weapons available, such as kitchen knives and pipes.
 Jennifer is a timid character: her melee attacks are neither powerful nor long-ranged.
 Evasion of enemies is often a more viable strategy instead of fighting.
-With the exception of a handful of bosses, all enemies in the game are imps—skinny, dolllike creatures the size of small children.
+With the exception of a handful of bosses, all enemies in the game are imps—skinny, doll-like creatures the size of small children.
 Different animal-headed imps appear throughout the game, alongside regular imps.

 Every level of the game takes place over a month.
 Each chapter begins with the reading of a homemade storybook related to the plot of the chapter.

 During each level, Jennifer is tasked with finding a specific object that will be gifted to the Aristocracy.

 Early in the game, Jennifer encounters and rescues a dog named Brown.
 Brown accompanies her throughout the game and responds to the player's commands.
 Brown can be ordered to track items by scent, be commanded to 'stay' and be called to Jennifer's side.
 Brown cannot attack enemies, but will growl to distract some imps and bosses, allowing Jennifer to retreat or attack without fear of retaliation.
 He can be injured to the point of collapse, causing him to stop distracting enemies or track items.